Tokyo Skytree 東京スカイツリー

 A bird's-eye view of Tokyo from the tallest structure in Japan

-The newest addition to the capital's skyline, Tokyo Skytree soars 634 meters high and gives incredible, panoramic views of Tokyo.
+Towering above the capital's skyline, Tokyo Skytree soars 634 meters high and gives incredible, panoramic views of Tokyo.
 On a clear day, you can't quite see infinity, but it's one of the few spots you can see Mt.
 Fuji from Tokyo.

 - Spectacular views of the whole Kanto region